The-Balance-FFXIV/balance-static/content/guide/endgame-gearing-and-content-unlock-guide.md

 * All weekly lockouts are reset at Tuesday, 1AM PST/4 AM EST/8AM GMT.
 * All daily lockouts are reset at 8AM PST/11 AM EST/3PM GMT.
-* Grand Company and Rowena’s House of Splendors resets at 1PM PST/4PM EST/8PM GMT.
+* Grand Company and Rowena’s House of Splendors reset at 1PM PST/4PM EST/8PM GMT.
 * All of these timers can be viewed in your timezone via the Timers window in-game.
 * A lockout means that you can only get a certain amount of rewards until the reset, which then the amount of rewards you can get is refreshed.